Six Months of Grief

 And ALSO for those that to continue to ask …Dan’s Spotify list will remain.
 But of course it must!
 He wasn’t just known as Disco because his initials were DJ.
 It’s here.

-And LASTLY…I couldn’t help myself…the best books to discuss grief with children are here and here and here and the best books I have read for me since Dan has died have been ‘Option B’ (thank you Bec Sparrow!) and ‘The Young Widows Book of Home Improvement’ and ‘Jean Harley was Here’ (fiction), thanks to UQP Books, ‘The Year of Magical Thinking’ and ‘Small Victories’ by Anne Lamott (thanks Indie Treats!), ‘Epic’ (thanks Visited Planet!) and ‘The Tibetan Book of Living and Dying’ (thank Annie!).
+And LASTLY…I couldn’t help myself…the best books to discuss grief with children are here and here and here and the best books I have read for me since Dan has died have been ‘Option B’ and ‘The Young Widows Book of Home Improvement’ and ‘Jean Harley was Here’ (fiction), thanks to UQP Books, ‘The Year of Magical Thinking’ and ‘Small Victories’ by Anne Lamott (thanks Indie Treats!), ‘Epic’ (thanks Visited Planet!) and ‘The Tibetan Book of Living and Dying’ (thank Annie!).
 And if you click through and buy any books (or anything from any of the ads on the blog), I get a small commission from sales which costs you guys nothing but helps our income immeasurably.

 A million pretend hugs to Trish for the words she wrote about Dan below.